minvws/nl-uzipoc-yubisign/docs/LOCALSETUP.md

 - **`python3.13`**: Make sure the executable is also accessible from your local terminal.
 - **`git`**: To update the application when needed.

+For Windows users, the PIV tool can be installed via [this link](https://developers.yubico.com/yubico-piv-tool/Releases/).

 ## Installation

 ### 1.1 Creating and activating a virtual environment